-Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday
+Michael Upgraded To Category 4 'Major' Hurricane As It Approaches Florida Panhandle

-Hurricane Michael has rapidly grown into a strong Category 2 storm, with sustained winds hitting 110 mph on Tuesday — just 24 hours after gaining hurricane status, according to the National Hurricane Center.
-Michael is expected to make landfall along the Gulf Coast on Wednesday as a Category 3 storm.
+Hurricane Michael has grown into a Category 4 hurricane, with sustained winds reaching 130 mph, as it barrels toward northwestern Florida, making it a much stronger storm than Hurricane Florence was when it made landfall as a Category 1 storm drenching the Carolinas last month, according to the National Hurricane Center.

+Forecasters say Michael will come ashore over the Florida Panhandle sometime midday Wednesday.

-Hurricane Michael is forecast to be the most destructive storm to hit the Florida Panhandle in decades.
-It's expected to send life-threatening surges of ocean water into coastal areas along the Gulf, from Pensacola around the coast to Tampa.
+Michael is forecast to be the most destructive storm to hit the Panhandle in decades.
+It's expected to cause life-threatening flash floods and send surges of ocean water into coastal areas along the Gulf, from Pensacola around the coast to Tampa.

-The storm's rapid intensification over the past two days, despite shifting winds, "defies traditional logic," according to the hurricane agency.
-Forecasters predict Michael will bring torrential rains and winds of upwards of 125 mph.
+The storm's rapid intensification over the past two days, despite shifting winds, "defies traditional logic," according to hurricane forecasters.

-Just before 11 a.m.
-ET Tuesday, Michael was 335 miles south-southwest of Apalachicola, Fla., moving north at 7 mph with sustained winds of 90 mph.
+The latest advisory said Michael was located 180 miles south-southwest of Apalachicola, Fla., moving northward at 12 mph.
+It warned of life-threatening storm surges, hurricane force winds and heavy rainfall.

 #HurricaneMichael isn't heading to any one town...— NWS (@NWS) October 9, 2018